-Patrick Grady is a biologist, educator, and scientific writer.
+Patrick Grady is a biologist, educator, and writer.

-He has taught courses throughout genomics and biology at the university level, and earned the Thomas J. White Award for Excellence in Teaching for his work in BC's freshman-level Introduction to Biology course, where he led students in semester-long research projects investigating amino acid biosynthesis in the yeast Saccharomyces cerevisiae.
+He has taught courses throughout biology and genomics at the university level, earning Boston College's Thomas J. White Award for Excellence in Teaching for his work in BC's freshman-level Introduction to Biology course, where he led students in semester-long research projects investigating amino acid biosynthesis in the yeast Saccharomyces cerevisiae.

 His teaching philosophy centers around engaging students of all levels in a discussion-based learning approach designed to develop thinking processes that reflect the scientific method and the fundamentals of biological structure/function relationships.

 Outside of the lab, he is an accomplished outdoorsman and electric bassist.
-He currently resides in Boston with his partner Randi and their cat, Talene.
+He currently resides in Minneapolis with his partner, the artist and fashion designer Randi Shandroski.

 You can reach him at patrick[dot]jr[dot]email@example.com or on Twitter at @patrickjrgrady.